 How long to bake a ham

-What to serve with baked ham?
+What to serve with an orange glazed ham?

 I like to serve this ham with Green Bean Almondine, Potato Galette, and Homemade Dinner Rolls and at Easter time I include Classic Deviled Eggs.
 We also like to serve sweet and spicy mustard for those who like to dip their ham!